What do I need to bring on a Mountaintrails guided hike?

 • Waterproof jacket and pants (moderate and hard hikes)

-• Comfortable athletic leggings or trekking pants (not denim jeans)
+• Comfortable athletic leggings or trekking pants (no denim jeans please)

 • Hiking socks